-Students take a full suite of mock exams in June and July of year 10, and December of Year 11.
-Teachers will use these to asses your progress and plan effective interventions.
+Students take a full suite of mock exams in June and July of year 10, and November of Year 11.
+Teachers will use these to assess your progress and plan effective interventions.
 Core subject mocks take place in the exam halls in full exam conditions allowing you to practise your GCSE examination skills and reduce any uncertainty or anxiety for the real exams.

 Additionally, revision and study skill aids are sent home in the Autumn Term; and related sessions are embedded into the tutor and year 10 and 11 modules programme.

 Students take part in end of year exams in all subjects from year 7 on.
 The school use this information to track progress, inform setting and option pathways, and prepare students for external examination.

 In year 9, students take mid or end of year exams in all subjects in order to develop exam technique, check progress, set for core subjects, and identify candidates for targeted intervention.

 In year 10 and 11, students take full exams in all their subjects in preparation for final exams.
 These include the formally invigilated examination hall series of Year 10 Summer Mocks and Year 11 November Mocks.